emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 ``-O3``
   [compile+link]
-  Like ``-O2``, but with additional optimizations that may take longer to run.
+  Like ``-O2``, but with additional optimizations that may take longer to run and may increase code size.

   .. note:: This is a good setting for a release build.